olincollege/biplup-roguelike/README.md

 Please install [mGBA](https://mgba.io/downloads.html).
 It has great debugging tools and will make the process for developing a bit easier.

-## Using Meson

-When adding new files into `src` or `include`, make sure to add them corresponding to eachother and only add the new file in `src` to the list of sources in the outermost `meson.build`.
-You are allowed to encapsulate pieces of code that accesses regions of memory into functions as long as you then run that code in a singular main file. `main.c` is provided.

 ## License

-meson-gba is licensed under the zlib license.
+biplup-run is licensed under the zlib license.
 See [LICENSE.txt](./LICENSE.txt) for more information.

 See the homepages of the bundled projects for their respective licensing.